Teenager Involved in 'Slender Man' Case Sentenced to 25 Years in a Psychiatric Hospital

 People who live with mental illnesses are more likely to be victims of violence than violent themselves.
 While the majority of people who receive a schizophrenia diagnosis are not violent, factors including substance abuse, insufficient social support and failure to receive treatment can increase the chances of someone with schizophrenia becoming violent.

-If this news is triggered to you, you are not alone.
+If this news is triggering for you, you are not alone.

 If you need support right now, call the National Suicide Prevention Lifeline at 1-800-273-8255, the Trevor Project at 1-866-488-7386 or reach the Crisis Text Line by texting “START” to 741-741.